On the Existence of Weak One-Way Functions

 To assure that $M$ always halts within the limit $T(\ell)$, it simultaneously executes a ``stopwatch'' \ac{TM} $M_T$ on the input $w$, which exists since $T$ is fully time-constructible.
 Once $M_T$ has finished, $M$ terminates the simulation of $M_w$ too, and outputs ``accept'' if and only if two conditions are met: \begin{enumerate} \item $M_w$ halted (by itself) during the simulation (i.e., it was not interrupted by the termination of $M_T$), and, \item $M_w$ rejected $w$. \end{enumerate} The ``diagonal-language'' $L_D$ is thus defined over the alphabet $\Sigma=\set{0,1}$ as

+\begin{rem} Textbook proofs of the time hierarchy theorem, e.g., \cite{Hopcroft1979}, adopt a slightly simpler version of $L_D$, usually a word $w$ entirely be interpreted as some code for a \ac{TM} $M_w$, and having this \ac{TM} process $w$ within time $T(\len{w})$.
+In foresight of our intention to ``pad'' words into becoming perfect squares (to lie in a (modified version of) $SQ$), this padding would change $w$ into some different word $w'$, but leave the ``functional prefix'' $\rho(M)$ (see Fig. \ref{fig:encoding}) inside $w$ unchanged.
+Hence, $M_w$ would not simulate its own code, but a modified version thereof.
+To recover the arguments for the textbook proof of the hierarchy theorem, we restrict the decision to processing only that part of $w$ that contains the \ac{TM} encoding, i.e., $w'$ in Fig. \ref{fig:encoding}.
+Since we still retain the infinitude of equivalent encodings by the prefix $1^+0$ in Fig. \ref{fig:encoding}, the proof arguments from the textbook \cite{Hopcroft1979} remain intact. \end{rem}

-The hierarchy theorem is then found by observing that $L_D$ cannot be accepted by any $t$-time-limited \ac{TM} $M$: If $M$ were $t$-time-limited with encoding $\rho(M)=w'$, then the list $\TM$ contains another (equivalent) encoding $w$ of length $\ell=\len{w}$ so that $M=M_{w'}$ and $M_w$ compute identical functions, and
+The hierarchy theorem is then found by observing that $L_D$ cannot be accepted by any $t$-time-limited \ac{TM} $M$: If $M$ were $t$-time-limited with encoding $\rho(M)=w'$, then the list $\TM$ contains another (equivalent) encoding $w$ of length $\ell=\len{w}$ so that $M=M_{w'}$ and $M_w$ compute identical functions, and for sufficiently large $\ell$,